GenomicsStandardsConsortium/mixs/src/docs/policy.md

   * If the issue author does not make the PR, they should be included as a pull request reviewer.

 **TODO:** Add policy about who can commit directly to mixs repo and merge pull requests.
+* should anyone be allowed to commit directly to main (PRs are merged, not committed)
+* rules  allow us to control this
+* Who has permission to create branches is controlled by roles

 # Release Policies
 The GSC (through the CIG and with support from the TWG) creates major releases for MIxS approximately one time per year.
 MIxS uses semantic versioning for releases: 3 digits (major, minor, patch).